rsegi/url-shortener/README.md

-# koa-assessment
+# url-shortner

-This assessment consists of a url-shortener service.
+This repository contains a nodeJS based service that, given an URL, creates a working shortened version of it.

 ## Installation